stakkr-org/stakkr/README.md

 * If you need to override the PHP configuration you can put a file in `conf/php-fpm-override` with a `.conf` extension.
 The format is the fpm configuration files one.
 Example: `php_value[memory_limit] = 127M`.

 ## Add binaries
-You can add binaries (such as sugarcli.phar) that will automatically be available from the PATH by putting it to `home/www-data/bin/`
+You can add binaries (such as phpunit) that will automatically be available from the PATH by putting it to `home/www-data/bin/`